Roar! Ikkakumon (JP)

-(00:03) A brief close-up shot of Jou whittling the chop sticks with the pen knife was cut.
+(3 sec) A brief close-up of Jou whittling the groups’ chop sticks with his pen knife was cut.

-Jou: “Everyone’s so cheerful… I can’t be like that, because I’m the one with the responsibility.”
+Jou: “Everyone’s so carefree… I can’t be like that.
+I’m the one with the responsibility.”

-Joe: (Mimi urged him to hurry) “Sorry.
+Joe: “Sorry.
 This just makes me feel uncomfortable.
 We’d be in big trouble if someone got sick — no doctors, you know.
 Why do I always have to be the one to think about these things?”

 Children: “Let’s eat!”